acquitelol/elle/README.md

     // If this were not in a defer statement, then this would print 0
     // However, it will print 25 instead.
-    // Realistically this code only runs right before `return 0`. defer io::print(i);
+    // Realistically this code only runs right before the main function leaves scope. defer io::print(i);

     i += 5;